jean-pierreBoth/annembed/README.md

     - An estimation of the hubness of the graph of the Hnsw structure as described in:
             Radovanovic M., Nanopoulos A. and Ivanovic M. 2010.
 See [paper](https://www.jmlr.org/papers/volume11/radovanovic10a/radovanovic10a.pdf).

-    - a Diffusion Maps implementation, with fixed and variable bandwith.
+    - a Diffusion Maps implementation, with fixed and variable bandwith. (**See the bibliography in module Diffmaps**)

     - A link to the  Topological Data Analysis Julia package Ripserer.jl (See the directory Julia in the crate).
     The distance matrix between points in a neighbourhood or from a reduced projected graph can be dumped to further processsing (see docs in module *fromhnsw::toripserer*).